adamzki99/rasp_pi_workshop/instructions/handout.md

 ## Task Bonus: To the great beyond

-make the led blink instead of simply turning it on if humidity is too high
+Congratulations!

+You have successfully built a sauna detector!
+Now ask your guide what to do, or if you want a final task with a challange: Make the LED lamp **BLINK** if the room is too humid or warm, instead of only turning the lamp on.
+You have learned everything you need to make it happen, I believe in you!

-You have reached the finish line!
+If you are done then you have reached the finish line!
 Now ask your guide what to do.
 For me, the document, I can't continue further.
 So I guess this is goodbye...
 Goodbye!